Darkroom Supplies - Kodak HC-110 BW Developer (1 Liter Concentrate)

 Leslie Lazenby's comments and tips on Kodak HC-110 -

 "HC-110 developer can be mixed two ways.
-Mix a stock from the syrup, then mix a working solution from this stock or mix a working solution from the syrup.
-Syrup?
-That's the term used for the syrupy product as it comes directly from the bottle.
-I'll refer to the three as syrup, stock and working.
+Mix a stock from the concentrate, then mix a working solution from this stock or mix a working solution from the concentrate.

-Since the syrup has such a long shelf life, years, most people just mix syrup to working solution.
+Since the concentrate has such a long shelf life, years, most people just mix to working solution.
 With HC110 you always develop with working solution, unlike some developers which can use both stock and working.